 One of the most impactful gifts you could ever make is to leave a gift in your Will.

-By leaving a gift to Re-engage, you will be bringing companionship back into their lives and improving the quality of their life immeasurably.
+By leaving a gift to Re-engage, you will be bringing companionship back into their lives and help fight the loneliness epidemic across the UK.

 All gifts, big and small make a real difference to older people’s lives.
 People like Ina.

 When Ina’s husband died in 2002, she found herself alone.
 Her sisters died soon after her husband, and as she moved into her 90s, many of Ina’s friends also passed away.
 Increasingly isolated, Ina started feeling trapped in her home.
 “I love my home very much, but it does become like a prison.”